Nets suspend Kyrie Irving for at least 5 games without pay

 The Nets said they made multiple attempts in recent days to help Irving understand the harm and danger of his words and actions, but it was clear during the point guard’s interview after practice earlier Thursday that little had changed.

-Irving would say only that he meant no harm.
-He said some things in “Hebrews to Negroes: Wake Up Black America” were untrue, but he didn’t say he shouldn’t have posted a link to it.
+Irving again refused to apologize, saying only that he meant no harm.
+He said some things in ”Hebrews to Negroes: Wake Up Black America” were untrue, but he didn’t say he shouldn’t have posted a link to it.

 ”I’m not the one who made the documentary,” Irving said.